jbante/FM-LocationKit/README.md

 The "Get Current Location" script parses the result of the LocationValues function into separate variables, and checks whether the result is cached from a previous location fix.

+### Start Navigation in Navigon

+The "Start Navigation in Navigon" script launches the Navigon app on iOS to start navigation to a location.
+The location can be specified by address or coordinates (latitude and longitude).

 ## Custom Functions

 ### LocationAzimuth ( latitude1 ; longitude1 ; latitude2 ; longitude2 )